rust-lang/rustfmt/README.md

 * `plain` Also writes to stdout, but with no metadata.
 * `diff` Will print a diff between the original files and formatted files to stdout.
          Will also exit with an error code if there are any differences.
-* `check` Checks if a diff can be generated.
-If so, rustfmt outputs a diff and quits with exit code 1.
-          This option is designed to be run in CI-like where a non-zero exit signifies non-standard code formatting.
+* `check` Checks if the program's formatting matches what rustfmt would do.
+Silently exits with code 0 if so, emits a diff and exits with code 1 if not.
+This option is designed to be run in CI-like where a non-zero exit signifies incorrect formatting.
 * `checkstyle` Will output the lines that need to be corrected as a checkstyle XML file, that can be used by tools like Jenkins.